iconindicators/appindicators/README.md

 ## Development Under Geany

-Ensure `indicatortest` runs in a terminal from source as per the previous section.
+Ensure `indicatortest` runs in a terminal from source as per the earlier section.

 Assuming the source code is located in `/home/bernard/Programming/Indicators`, create the project et al:

-TODO See if $HOME can be used instead of /home/bernard
+TODO What about running tools scripts?
 ```
     Project > New
         Name: Indicators